Developer Guide

 oastools overlay validate overlay.yaml

-oastools overlay apply --spec openapi.yaml --overlay changes.yaml --dry-run
+oastools overlay apply --dry-run -s openapi.yaml changes.yaml

 Pipeline Support